ryan258/node-oai-structured-output/README.md

 A personal project that uses AI APIs (OpenRouter or OpenAI) to generate optimistic future scenarios exploring how AI could benefit humanity.
 The system analyzes each scenario with estimated timelines, historical analogies, stakeholder analysis, and innovation opportunities, all presented in an interactive Vue.js dashboard.

+**Note:** This is a personal project designed to run locally.
+It's been a great learning experience for structured AI outputs, async patterns, security best practices, and testing ESM modules.

 **Features OpenRouter integration** for access to 100+ AI models (GPT-4, Claude, Llama, Gemini, and more) with a single API!

 > 📖 See [OPENROUTER_SETUP.md](./OPENROUTER_SETUP.md) for setup instructions and model recommendations.